-Higher is seeing an increase in offices reporting issues with new employers being extra cautious about verifying a new hire’s employment authorization.
 When establishing a relationship with a new employer, it is best for employment staff to accompany their clients and act as a hiring guide for both parties.
-It is essential to know that a client has the right to present any combination of documents listed on form I-9 and that it is illegal for an employer to solicit documents from clients beyond I-9 requirements.
+It is essential for an employer to know that a client has the right to present any combination of documents listed on form I-9 and that it is illegal for an employer to specify which documents prospective candidates should provide.

 Immigration and Nationality Act